On Jan 31, 2007, the President of the United States gave his speech on the

 9) Paper Notes and Corrections:

-academic research paper.
-To make the paper accessible to a wider
+research paper.
+To make the paper accessible to a wider audience, the

-audience, the format and the language of the paper were simplified to
+format and the language of the paper were simplified to read like an

-read like an article.
-For example: statistical numbers are rounded for
+article.
+For example: statistical numbers are rounded for simplicity,

-simplicity, citations were grouped at the end and key concepts are mostly
+citations were grouped at the end and key concepts are mostly stated in

-stated in bullet-point format.
-Researcher may cite this paper for the analysis
+bullet-point format.
+Researcher may cite this paper for the analysis and

-and conclusions, but cite the data from original data sources in section ten.
+conclusions, but cite the data from original data sources in section

-is to draw attention to the true picture of the economic health and to shed
+the goal is to draw attention to the true picture of the economic health

-light on the emerging risks and available mitigation strategies.
+and to shed light on the emerging risks and available mitigation

 10) Statistical and Economic Data Sources

-U.S. Department of Commerce (DoC), European Commission (EC), United Nations
+Commerce (DoC), European Commission (EC), United Nations (UN),

 International Monetary Fund (IMF), World Trade Organization WTO, Central